-Persons desiring to be an Firefighter must meet these basic requirements:
+Persons desiring to be a Firefighter must meet these basic requirements:

 - Must pass the Civil Service Written Test

-- Must be at least 18 years of age, but not have attained the age of 36 years at time of hire.
+- Must be at least 18 years of age to take the Civil Service Entrance Exam but not have attained the age of 36 years at time of hire.